Skip to main content

 How does minoxidil work?

-Does minoxidil work on beard growth?
+Is minoxidil effective for beard growth?

 Minoxidil is only FDA approved for scalp use, so using it on the beard is an off-label use.
 And keep in mind that minoxidil may not work to grow a beard for everyone.
 And it’s impossible to predict who will respond and who won’t.
 If you do experience regrowth, it will be lost once you stop using it.